pocomane/retro-console-games/README.md

 Tekken Advance
 The King of Fighters EX - Neo Blood
 The King of Fighters EX2 - Howling Blood
-The Legend of Zelda - A Link to the Past               ; best The Legend of Zelda - The Minish Cap                   ; very-good Wade Hixton's Counter Punch
+The Legend of Zelda - A Link to the Past               ; excellent The Legend of Zelda - The Minish Cap                   ; very-good Wade Hixton's Counter Punch
-Wario Land 4                                           ; best
+Wario Land 4                                           ; excellent
 WarioWare - Twisted!                                   ; ?
 WarioWare, Inc. - Mega Microgame$!                     ; ?
 Wolfenstein 3D
 Yggdra Unionv                                          ; ?
-Yoshi's Island - Super Mario Advance 3                 ; best
+Yoshi's Island - Super Mario Advance 3                 ; excellent
 ```

 The selection